tinymce/tinymce-docs/release-notes/known-issues.md

 #### Browser

+The following browser related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.

 | Issue key| Summary |
 | AP-158 | First automated test run: Make *all* browsers pass all relevant tests |
 | AP-182 | Cross Browser Tests : Setup & run tests against the OS/Browser combinations |